 We’ve always used recommended cleaning protocols and gloves for services where we could come into contact with mucus membranes or blood, but we’ve kicked it up for your comfort and we’ll be more visible about it.

-- We will continue to wear gloves when it makes sense (waxing, manicures, and when we offer them again, facials) but we don’t plan to add gloves to massage.
+We will continue to wear gloves when it makes sense (waxing, manicures, and facials) but we don’t plan to add gloves to massage.
 Proper handwashing and hand sanitizer is more effective for services where there isn’t a risk of coming into contact with blood or mucous membranes.
 If you’d prefer your massage therapist wears gloves, let us know.
 We certainly can, but we massage with our hands, forearms, and elbows (then properly wash thoroughly) so it isn’t really helpful.

 Employees won’t work sick, please don’t visit us when you’re sick (or have been exposed to COVID19!)